mmcbrien3/mmcbrien.com/writing_dir/chefs_log/brioche.md

 |-|-|
 ![](../../assets/brioche_proofing_first.png)|![](../../assets/brioche_proofing_second.png)

-To my great astonishment, when I awoke in the morning, the dough was much much larger and was just touching the seran wrap covering I had put on it.
+To my great astonishment, when I awoke in the morning, the dough was much much larger and was just touching the Saran wrap covering I had put on it.
 I left it in the fridge for the rest of the day and was hopeful I would have an edible bread.

 When I returned home that night, I turned out the dough and it was now much more workable than the night before.
 I was able to shape it into two loaves without too much trouble.
 I let the loaves sit in the covered bread pans for a few hours before returning.
 Again, I could tell the dough had risen in the pans!